Building owners and managers are in an existential bind.

 Novel times call for a novel approach.
 Here’s a two-pillar blueprint to rebuild trust in the built environment:

 #1.
-Enlist Occupant Participation to Rebuilt Confidence Indoors
+Enlist Occupant Participation to Rebuild Confidence Indoors

 - #1.1 Create/Expand Site-Based Collaboration Teams